 The work I do with people is not directed by theory, but by intuition.
 I seek to reach towards what can never be fully understood and make space for what is already there, waiting to open.

-I think psychotherapy can be understood in different ways as it offers many things at once, and different things at different times.
+I think psychotherapy can be experienced and understood in different ways as it offers many things at once, and different things at different times.
 As human beings, we have a basic need to express our experiences to others.
-Living life without finding an expression to how we see and feel things can be very difficult.
-Therapy offers a set-up where you can express yourself, and with the help of the therapist become more aware of the obstacles that you encounter in expressing your experience to others.
-I will invite you to express the more vague and ambiguous areas of your emotional experience; the ones you can feel but find hard to put into words.
+Living life without finding an expression to how we see and feel things can be very difficult, if not painful.
+Therapy offers a set-up where you can express yourself, and with the help of the therapist become more aware of the obstacles that you encounter in expressing your experience to another person.
+It can encourage you to express the more vague and ambiguous areas of your emotional experience; the ones you can feel but find hard to put into words.

-Although it may seem contradictory to some clients, I think therapy is about acknowledging how things are at the moment, in order to allow things to change organically.
-Through learning and teaching meditation for several years I found that a significant part of the stress and suffering that people experience stems from their wish that reality would be different from how they are experiencing it right now.
-The practice of therapy for me involves a kind of meditation, sitting with, observing and acknowledging what is actually taking place.
+Although it may seem contradictory to some clients, I think therapy is not about change so much as it is about acknowledging what life is like right now, with the aspects we sometime prefer to deny.
+Through learning and teaching meditation for many years I found that a significant part of the stress and suffering that we experience stems from our incessant wish that reality would be different from how it is experienced right now.
+The practice of therapy for me is a kind of meditation, sitting with it, observing and acknowledging what is already happening and is actually taking place.

 Training, qualifications & experience

 Certificate training in Group Facilitation, The Gestalt Centre, London.